Conservation & Community in Ecuador

 - Local Languages: Spanish

-Combine your love of working with children and your passion for the great outdoors with our Conservation & Community in Ecuador Grown-up Special.
+Pursue your passion for the great outdoors and immerse yourself in a new culture with our Conservation & Community in Ecuador Grown-up Special.
 During your stay on the beautiful Galapagos Islands you will split your time between a Community placement and Conservation project.

 The Galapagos Islands are one of the most species-rich regions on earth, and due to their isolation they are home to many unique species of flora and fauna.
 You will work closely with the Galapagos National Park during your conservation work, assisting on various ongoing projects.